In the plugins array of your Payload Config, call the plugin with:

 You can import the default list of countries from the plugin:

 The carts option is used to configure the carts collection.
-Defaults to true which will create a carts collection with default fields.
+Defaults to true which will create a carts collection with default fields and enable guest carts.
 It also takes an object:

 Option | Type | Description |